 Overall, the results of this survey indicate that the majority of respondents have positive beliefs regarding the potential of technology to personalise learning.
-This level of belief can create a solid basis for expanding the application of technology in the context of personalised learning, creating an environment where students' individual needs can be accommodated more effectively.
+This level of belief can create a solid basis for expanding the application of technology in the context of personalised learning, creating an environment where students' individual needs can be accommodated more effectively (Arllen dkk., 1996).